 Vocal and Instrumental Music lessons are available through after-school music

 Faculty: three full-time and one part-time music, art, and theater teachers

 Four semesters are required for graduation.

-Drawing, Painting, Design, Figure Drawing, Graphic Design, Architectural Model Making, Photography, Digital Photography, Art History, Film Studies, Film History, Metalwork, Woodworking, Ceramics, Sculpture, Art History, Junior Portfolio, and Senior Studio
+Drawing, Painting, Design Thinking, Figure Drawing, Graphic Design, Surface Design, Photography, Digital Photography, 21st Century Makers, Film, Film History, Online Design, Metalwork, Woodworking, Ceramics, Sculpture, Art History, Junior Portfolio, and Senior Studio

-Accelerated Music Theory, Music Technology, Music Performance, Beatz, Electronics for Musicians, Acoustics, Audio Production, String Ensemble, Jazz Ensemble, Parksingers, Eightnotes, Vocal Chords, Madrigals; Fall, Winter, and Spring Theatrical Productions; Acting, Advanced Acting, Character and Comedy, Set Design, Directing, and Keyboarding
+Accelerated Music Theory, Music Technology, Music Performance, Beatz, Guitar and Ukelele, Electronics for Musicians, Rhythm Workshop, Social Justice Songs, Acoustics, Women in Poetry and Song, Audio Production, String Ensemble, Jazz Ensemble, Parksingers, Eightnotes, Vocal Chords, Madrigals; Modern Music Band, Fall, Winter, and Spring Theatrical Productions, Acting, Advanced Acting, Improv, Set Design, Directing, Keyboarding, Radio Production, and Podcasting